Psycho Café

-Psycho Café is the first full-length album from the band Bang Tango.
+Psycho Café is the first full-length album by American rock band Bang Tango.
 It was released in 1989.
+Psycho Café peaked at number 58 on the Billboard 200 chart in 1989.

+The music video for "Someone Like You" was a staple of early 1990s MTV.
+The album was reissued on CD by Rock Candy Records in September 2022.

 Critical reception

+The Colorado Springs Gazette-Telegraph concluded that "the subject matter is often infantile, and Joe Leste's voice has the tendency to wear one's nerves thin in anything more than small doses, but the instrumental aspect of the record is very good."

 AllMusic wrote that "this excellent album demonstrates that not all bands that were part of L.A. glam metal in the late '80s/early '90s played mindless fluff."
 The Encyclopedia of Popular Music called Psycho Cafe "a refreshingly honest, but slightly offbeat, hard rock album."

-Legacy

-Psycho Café peaked at number 58 on the Billboard 200 chart in 1989.

-The music video for "Someone Like You" was a staple of early 1990s MTV.

-The album was reissued reissued on CD by Rock Candy Records in September 2022.